essenius/FitNesseFitSharpSelenium/README.md

 # Selenium Fixture ![workflow badge](../../actions/workflows/ci.yml/badge.svg) [![CodeScene Code Health](https://codescene.io/projects/57095/status-badges/code-health)](https://codescene.io/projects/57095)
 This repo contains a fixture to enable automated testing of web applications using Selenium WebDriver, along with a number of demo FitNesse pages.

-As Selenium 3 is now considered legacy, Selenium 4 is now used.
+As Selenium 3 is considered legacy, Selenium 4 is now used.
 This implies that the support for WinAppDriver is limited as that can't cope with Selenium 4 a this stage.

 ## Installing the fixture and the examples
 The steps to install are very similar to that of installing the [FibonacciDemo](../../../FitNesseFitSharpFibonacciDemo).